 If you fail to file your report (and pay) by May 1st, you will receive a $400 late fee; however, the fee does not apply to non-profit businesses.

-If you do not provide your report by the third Friday in September, there will be consequences.
-Your business will either get administratively dissolved or revoked.
+If you do not provide your report by the third Friday in September, there will be additional consequences.
+Your business will either be administratively dissolved or revoked.
 You may be reinstated as long as you complete all of the necessary reinstatement paperwork and pay any fees.

 What Changes Can I Make When Filing?